SE701Team2/Updog/.github/pull_request_template.md

 1. [ ] Does your submission pass tests?
 2. [ ] Have you lint your code locally prior to submission?
+3. [ ] Have you commented your code?

 ### Changes to Core Features: